vkhazin/fe-intro-courseware/course-intro/lab-common-tags.md

 * A hint: rules with their description are inside an Html table
 * Don't forget to `run` you changes
 * You can also open your website in a new tab using the up-right pointing arrow on the right pane
-* The objective of the lab is to get the same, or as close as possible, look and feel of the webpage bellow
+* The objective of the lab is to get the same, or as close as possible, look and feel of the webpage below

 ![](/assets/lab-common-tags.png)